 - If the DNS Query from the UE does not match a DNS message handling rules set by the SMF, then the EASDF may simply forward the DNS Query towards a preconfigured DNS server/resolver for DNS resolution;

 - When the EASDF receives a DNS Response message, the EASDF may notify the EAS information (i.e. EAS IP address(es), optionally the EAS FQDN and optionally the corresponding IP address within the ECS DNS option) to the SMF if the DNS message reporting condition (i.e. the EAS IP address or FQDN is within the IP/FQDN range) provided by the SMF is met.
-The SMF may then trigger UL CL/BP and L-PSA insertion as specified in clause 6.3.3 in TS 23.501 [2] based on the Notification.
+The SMF may then select the target DNAI based on the EAS information and trigger UL CL/BP and L-PSA insertion as specified in clause 6.3.3 in TS 23.501 [2] based on the Notification.

+NOTE 6: To avoid SMF overloading caused by massive reporting, the overload control mechanisms defined in clause 6.4 of TS 29.500 [9] can be used.

-The information to build the ECS option or the Local DNS server address provided by the SMF to the EASDF are part of the DNS message handling rules to handle DNS queries from the UE.
+The information to build the EDNS Client Subnet option or the Local DNS server address provided by the SMF to the EASDF are part of the DNS message handling rules to handle DNS queries from the UE.
 This information is related to DNAI(s) for that FQDN(s) for the UE location.
 The SMF may provide DNS message handling rules to handle DNS queries from the UE to the EASDF when the SMF establishes the association with the EASDF for the UE and may update the rules at any time when the association exists.
 For the selection of the candidate DNAI for an FQDN for the UE, the SMF may consider the UE location, network topology and information of EAS deployment information received as part of PDU Session related policy information for the PDU Session while it is provided/modified/deleted as defined in TS 23.503 [4] clause 6.4 or be preconfigured into the SMF.
-The DNS configuration information is provisioned by the AF via the procedure of AF influence on traffic routing as defined in in clause 5.6.7.1 of TS 23.501 [2] and in clause 4.3.6.2 of TS 23.502 [3].
-After the UE mobility, if the provided Information for ECS option or the Local DNS server address needs be updated, the SMF may send an update to DNS message forwarding rules to the EASDF.
+The EAS deploymen information is provisioned by the AF via the procedure of AF influence on traffic routing as defined in in clause 5.6.7.1 of TS 23.501 [2] and in clause 4.3.6.2 of TS 23.502 [3].
+After the UE mobility, if the provided Information for EDNS Client Subnet option or the Local DNS server address needs be updated, the SMF may send an update to DNS message forwarding rules to the EASDF.

-Editor's note: The sentence above means that the EASDF gets the FQDN(s) from SMF.
-How the SMF getting the ECS option needs to be clarified.
+NOTE 7: To protect the SMF (e.g. to block DOS from the EASDF), the EASDF IP address for DNS Query Request is only accessible from the UE IP address via UPF.

+Editor's note: The procedure for AF provisioning of the EAS Deployment information is FFS.

-Once the UL CL/BP and L-PSA have been inserted, the SMF may decide that the DNS messages for the FQDN are to be handled by local DNS resolver/server from now on.
+Once the UL CL/BP and L-PSA have been inserted, the SMF may decide that the DNS messages for the FQDN are to be handled by Local DNS resolver/server from now on.
 This option is further described in clause 6.2.3.2.3.

+The SMF may instruct the EASDF not to report DNS messages to SMF corresponding to some FQDN ranges and/or EAS IP address ranges e.g. once the UL CL/BP and L-PSA have been inserted.
+After the removal of the L-PSA, the SMF may instruct the EASDF to restart the reports of the DNS messages.

 Figure 6.2.3.2.2-1: EAS discovery procedure with EASDF